Introduction | Example | Tutorial | Applications | Comments

 The CStr Function is the second featured VBA data type conversion in this series.
 Read more data type conversion articles by visiting

-Follow me on Google+ for more great VBA content - and an occassional non-VBA post.
+Check out our VBA Q&A community for more great VBA content.
 Share this article with others and send me a message if you have ideas for exciting VBA articles.